enewe101/corenlp-xml-reader/docs/index.rst

    *President Obama cannot run for a third term (but I think he wants to).*

+Let's assume that it has been processed by CoreNLP, creating the output file ``obama.txt.xml``.

 Instantiation
 ~~~~~~~~~~~~~
-Let's assume that it has been processed by CoreNLP, creating the output
-file ``obama.txt.xml``.
-Let's import the module and get an ``AnnotatedText`` object.
+The first thing we do is import the module and get an ``AnnotatedText``
+object.

 .. code-block:: python